sovity/edc-ce/extensions/contract-termination/README.md

 ## About this Extension

-To allow contracts termination and cancellation while no official specification for this feature is available, we added our own extension, keeping the Core EDC intact.
+Using our [`sovity-messenger`](../sovity-messenger) extension, both providers and consumers can now terminate contracts in a transparent way.
+Contract termination information is persisted in its own table on both sides and terminated contracts will be prevented from being transferable.

 ## Why does this extension exist?

-Contracts termination is not natively supported the in the EDC.
-Contracts in general can be terminated and this feature has been added here, waiting for an official implementation to be available.
+Contracts termination is not natively supported by the Data Space Protocol (DSP) or in the Eclipse EDC.
+Customer Feedback and real-world Dataspace projects have proven for there to be many reasons for a party to want to terminate a contract.
+We want to enable contract termination in a transparent way for all participating parties, the provider, the consumer, and if necessary, the authority via the Logging House.

 ## Details